-Eig is the author of five books, two of them New York Times best sellers.
+Eig is the author of five books, three of them New York Times best sellers.
 He was born in Brooklyn and graduated from Northwestern University’s Medill School of Journalism.

-Eig has appeared on The Daily Show with Jon Stewart, Fresh Air with Terry Gross, and in two Ken Burns documentaries: Prohibition and Jackie Robinson.
-He is currently working with Burns and Florentine Films in making a documentary on Muhammad Ali.
+Jonathan Eig has appeared on The Daily Show with Jon Stewart, Fresh Air with Terry Gross, and in two Ken Burns documentaries: Prohibition and Jackie Robinson.
+But what really impresses people is that Eig was part of a Jeopardy question in 2019.

-WANT TO BOOK JONATHAN AS A SPEAKER?
+TO BOOK JONATHAN AS A SPEAKER

 Contact Sarah Smith: email@example.com

-WANT A SIGNED COPY OF THE BOOK?
+TO GET A SIGNED COPY OF THE BOOK

 Contact Unabridged Bookstore at 773-883-9119, firstname.lastname@example.org.